shakey0/chitter_project/README.md

 ## Future Enhancements

 This is a list of things I would add to the project if I had more time:
+- Modify the get_all method in the PeepRepository class to only get about 20-30 peeps at a time for display on the webpage.
+The will improve scalability.
+    - If a user scrolls down more peeps will be loaded.
 - 'Like button' on image pop up box
 - 'Amend pictures button' for the user's own peeps
 - 'Edit peep button' so the user can edit the text in their peeps.
 The original text as well as the edited text would be saved.
+- Add administrator users who can delete abusive peeps and ban unruly users.
 - ***Introducing Chitter Spaces***, where a user can create a space and invite other users to that space.
 Users part of the space can then see peeps from other users that are part of that space.
 Users can change spaces using a dropdown menu on the nav bar that lists all the spaces they are part of.
 Spaces will only be visible by invite.